Byron2306/Vamp-Offline/README.md

 - **Deterministic Scoring**: Score evidence using NWU brain scorer with KPA routing and tier detection
 - **Evidence Aggregation**: Aggregate evidence across KPIs and KPAs with completion tracking
 - **PA Report Generation**: Generate standardized PA Excel reports
+- **🎙️ Voice Cloning (NEW)**: AI voice responses using OpenVoice V2 - VAMP can speak to you!
+- **Web GUI**: Modern web interface with real-time evidence scanning and AI guidance
 - **Offline GUI**: Tkinter-based graphical interface for evidence scanning and scoring

 ## Installation